-The Micah Center provides a daytime resource center to adult men and women currently experiencing homelessness or at-risk for homelessness in the Green Bay community.
+The Micah Center is a daytime resource center for adult men currently experiencing homelessness or at-risk for homelessness in the Green Bay community.
 The Micah Center combines a compassionate drop-in feel with rigorous programming to ensure that each guest is supported in their journey towards self-sufficiency.

 Admission Criteria for The Micah Center

 - Must be 18 years of age or older

 - Individual must be able to provide complete self care